usagi/cereal-UE4/README.md

 Then, I decided to use `cereal` and I wrote the adapter library.

 - cereal-UE4 is ...
+    - Header-only library.
+Easy for use your UE4 project.
     - Ofcorse, no problems for use `USTRUCT` types.
     - Supported many common UE4 types
         - `TArray`, `TMap`, `TSet`